-Businesses use call recording for many reasons, such as improving business practices and customer service, protecting themselves from complaints and litigation and gathering evidence of transactions and correspondence.
-If your business is considering using call recording devices and technology, its very important to stay on the right side of the law.
+Businesses use call recording for many reasons, such as to improve business practices and customer service, protect themselves from complaints and litigation and gather evidence of transactions and correspondence.
+If your business is considering using call recording devices and technology, staying on the right side of the law is very important.
 You need to understand your responsibilities under the law and ensure that both your business and your customers are protected.
-This all starts with the vital question - do you need to tell callers that youre recording their call?
-Here are the vital points to consider:
+This all starts with the vital question - do you need to tell callers that you are recording their call?